WorldBrain/Memex/Readme.md

 1. Clone this repo.
 2. Get [Node/NPM](https://nodejs.org) and [yarn](https://yarnpkg.com)
    (`npm install -g yarn`).
-3. Run `yarn` to install dependencies and compile the source files.
+3. Run `yarn` to install dependencies.
+4. Compile the source files using `yarn watch` for incremental builds or `yarn build` for standard dev builds.
-4. Load it in Firefox or Chromium/Chrome:
+5. Load it in Firefox or Chromium/Chrome:
     * In Firefox (≥49): run `yarn run firefox` (or run [web-ext] directly for more control).
       Alternatively, go to `about:debugging`, choose 'Load Temporary Add-on', and pick `extension/manifest.json` from this repo.